👉 TAP TO SAVE 50% WITH CODE SPRING

 Rostered: 12% Yahoo!

-Estimated Return: Late-May
+Estimated Return: Late May

 While the upside is obviously there, we have to temper our expectations given the long layoff.

-The latest update indicates that Grayson threw to live hitters in Arizona on Friday, which is encouraging development.
+The latest update indicates that Rodriguez threw to live hitters in Arizona on Friday, which is encouraging development.
 From here, he can move on to a rehab assignment.
 If all goes well there, maybe he can join the Angels at the end of the month.

 More Fantasy Baseball Analysis